 Robert B. Cole Lecture Series

 The Cole Lectures provide a forum for faculty, students and practicing attorneys to hear distinguished jurists and public figures discuss important legal and international matters.
 The Series honors the late Robert B. Cole, who served for years as the principal legal advisor for the University of Miami and served on the School of Law’s Visiting Committee.
 Previous speakers have included: U.S. Supreme Court Chief Justice Warren E. Burger, Chief Justice William Rehnquist, Justice John Paul Stevens, Justice William J. Brennan, Jr., Justice Harry A. Blackmun, Justice Antonin Scalia, Justice Sandra Day O’Connor, Justice Stephen G. Breyer and Alex Kozinski, Chief Judge of the U.S. Court of Appeals, U.S. Supreme Court Justice Anothony M. Kennedy.

 Miami Law School hosts faculty workshops during each academic year that allow faculty, professors from other law schools, and interdisciplinary scholars to discuss works in progress.
 Lectures, roundtables, symposia and seminars are also sponsored by individual academic programs.
 In addition to engaging with faculty and presenting their current research, scholars occasionally deliver guests lectures to classes or public lectures.

-Launched in fall 2016, “Cert Talk,” is legal series that examines cases granted a writ of certiorari, or cases going before the Supreme Court.
+Launched in fall 2016, “Cert Talk,” is a legal series that examines cases granted a writ of certiorari, or cases going before the Supreme Court.
 The talks are delivered by law school faculty whose area of expertise is at the crux of the case before the Supreme Court.
 The inaugural Cert Talk was delivered on Microsoft v.
 Baker by Professor Sergio Campos.
 Other talks have included Rebecca Sharpless

 Faculty Speaker Series: Internal Series and Legal Theory Workshop